trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/_index.md

 A new version of ResRobot is available.
 Existing apps should migrate to the new version, and it is no longer possible to build new apps on version 2.0.

+**Version 2.0, which you are currently looking at, will be discontinued at April 30th, 2022.**
 {{% /warning %}}

 ### When should I use ResRobot?